Image description

 Grace

 Grace is from Fancy and Aslan.
 She is a sweetheart who comes to sit on my lap and gives me one or two delicate kissed on the nose and at times she can be a rascal looking for fun.
+She is athletic like her daddy, exploratory and bold.
 She is a lovely warm gold and white with a black mask.
-Passing CAER eye exam registered with the OFA.
+CHIC# on file with good eyes and knees.

 TRAINING and GROOMING